chitgoks/annotationeer/README.md

 These annotations are saved and retrieved through RESTful URLs that I created using Silex PHP Framework and using MySQL as database or Couchbase's NoSQL while producing outputs in JSON format.

+Annotationeer Exporter is a support solution that uses annotation data in JSON format and exports them to PDF with annotations.

 The web application can run in IE and Webkit based browsers like Chrome, Firefox and Safari.
-And, while I do not have any physical tablets or smartphone with a good amount of RAM, this has been tested in an Android emulator.
+This has been tested in browsers running Android, iOS and Mac OSX.